gecko0307/wallet/README.md

 # Wallet
-Personal accounting web application written in Python 3.7 using Bottle framework.
+Personal accounting application written in Python 3.7 using Bottle framework for a server and CEF for a client.